 The Nominations and Effectiveness Committee is responsible for recommending the appointment and renewal of terms of office of individual governors to the Board.
 In performing these duties, the Committee identifies the skills required on the Board and assesses the expertise of governors so that any gaps can be addressed with each recruitment cycle.
 The Board recognises the need to ensure that the membership of the Board is reflective of, and relates to, the multiple strands of contemporary society.
 Governor appointments are therefore advertised widely to ensure that vacancies are filled with the highest calibre of person.
-Three new Governors were recruited in 2020/21 including the nominee of the Bishop of Chichester in accordance with the Articles of Association.
-Following the Chair of Governors stepping down in January 2021, the Vice Chair of Governors served as Interim Chair.
-The Nominations and Effectiveness Committee met twice in 2020/21 with one meeting focused on the recruitment of a new Chair of Governors.
+Three new Governors were recruited in 2021/22 including the new Independent Chair of Governors, who commenced in post on 1 February 2022 following a thorough recruitment process.